Surface water drainage

 What date will the lower sewerage charge apply from?

-We will cancel the surface water drainage charges for the current financial year and go back up to a maximum of six previous financial years or the date you become responsible for charges, if later.
+From the 1st October 2014 our policy changed and we will now cancel the surface water drainage charges for the current financial year and go back up to a maximum of six previous financial years or the date you become responsible for charges, if later.
 No reductions will be given any further back than this date.